Michael Latifi

 Michael Mehrdad Latifi (born October 1962) is an Iranian-Canadian billionaire businessman.
-He is the owner, Chairman and CEO of Sofina Foods Inc., a Markham, Ontario-based manufacturer of food products.
+He is the owner, chairman and CEO of Sofina Foods Inc., a Markham, Ontario-based manufacturer of food products.
 Sofina acquired Lilydale in a C$130 million deal in 2010, and Santa Maria Foods ULC, an importer and distributor of specialty Italian brands, in 2012.

-He was born in Iran and immigrated to Canada.
+He was born in Iran and migrated to Canada.
 During his teenage years, he worked at McDonald's.

-Through the investment company Nidala (BVI) Limited, which is controlled by Latifi, he invested £200 million (around 270 million USD or C$350 million) in McLaren Group.
+Through the investment company Nidala (BVI) Limited, which is controlled by Latifi, he invested £200 million (c.
+US$270 million or C$350 million) in McLaren Group.

 Michael is the father of racing driver Nicholas Latifi, former driver for the Williams Formula One team.